 Cornelius Bennett‘s lunging body is the first thing visitors see when they step foot inside Tuscaloosa’s Paul W. Bryant Museum.
 Artist Daniel Moore’s portrait of Bennett’s famous play in the 1986 Alabama-Notre Dame game, forever referred to as “The Sack,” sits in many homes throughout the state of Alabama.

 Steve Beuerlein has a copy of it, and he was the Notre Dame quarterback being sacked on the play.
 Even former Alabama head coach Ray Perkins takes a peak at it every day.
 It’s as memorable a play in Alabama Crimson Tide history as George Teague’s “The Strip” or Van Tiffin’s “The Kick.”

-That memorable play took place in Birmingham about 34 years ago, and Cornelius Bennett has since gone on to become an Alabama legend, produce a successful NFL career and even had a family.
+That memorable play took place in Birmingham more than 35 years ago, and Cornelius Bennett has since gone on to become an Alabama legend, produce a successful NFL career and even had a family.